Praemuntiacus/Real_Estate_Market_Analysis/README.md

 ## SQL project analysing the real estate makret in France during 2020

+The project was carried out during my study at **OpenClassroom** in 2021.
+The data comes from [data.gouv.fr](https://www.data.gouv.fr) and contains real estate transactions in France during the first half of 2020.
+To implement the project, I created a database using **Power Architect** and **PostgreSQL**.

 - Here is the structure of database:

 **Table: immobilier**